Celebrating excellence in teaching

 This award recognises exceptional leadership in learning and teaching.
 It is presented to members of staff who have successfully initiated transformational change in learning and teaching practice, learning support, administrative or managerial practices, or have influenced the manner in which colleagues view or approach learning, teaching or students.

-In 2021 the award was presented to Professor Matthew Jones (Department of Chemistry).
-Find out more about Professor Jones' approach to teaching.
+In 2022 the award was presented to Dr Steve Cayzer (Department of Mechanical Engineering).
+Find out more about Dr Cayzers' approach to teaching.

 Best Team in Support of Student Learning Award